felixkorch/ipchanger/README.md

 # Tibia IP-Changer

 Easy to use cross-platform ipchanger for Open Tibia with both GUI and Console interfaces.
+Tested for versions up to 10.98.

 ### Build Instructions
 In root directory: